neu-cs2100/cs2100-pg-handout-testhw6/README.md

 ## Assignment Overview

 Each section defines a distinct, manageable milestone that will allow you to use the power of decomposition to build a complex final program out of many small, testable components.
 1. Load in and understand the dataset and `word_data` dictionary.
-Use the `json` module to load in the data.
-After loading in the data, learn more about the dataset that you will be exploring and the nested data structure.
 2. Write some code to create bar charts for an inputted word.
 3. Using your functional `BiasBars` application, explore the dataset to identify possible instances of biased/gendered use of language.

 **Implementation tip: We highly recommend reading over all of the parts of this assignment first to get a sense of what you’re being asked to do before you start coding.** It’s much harder to write the program if you just implement each separate milestone without understanding how it fits into the larger picture.

-## Milestone 1: Load in the json and understand the dictionary structure
+## Milestone 1: Load the data and understand the dictionary structure

-In this milestone you are going to load in the json and then read through this to understand the structure of the dictionary created by loading in the json.

 This assignment uses real world data from RateMyProfessors.com, an online platform that enables students to leave anonymous, public reviews about their college/university professors.
 A typical review on RateMyProfessors.com consists of an overall numerical rating of quality (from 1-5), a number of qualitative tags (like "amazing lectures" or "difficult exams"), and a freeresponse comment section where students can write a short paragraph describing their experience with the professor.
 An example review is shown below:

 ![RateMyProfessors.com review of Nick Parlante](<images/RateMyProfessors_Nick_Parlante.png>)

 The power of the Internet makes this platform for reviews accessible to the global community of students, empowering students to make decisions about classes they might want to take or universities they might want to attend based on the quality of instruction.
 The indirectness and anonymity of being behind a computer or phone screen also gives people a sense of security to say whatever they want, which can range from the supportive or constructive to the downright offensive or harmful.
 In analyzing this dataset you will be working to answer the following question: **does a professor's gender influence the language people use to describe them?**